erickampman/erickampman/README.md

-I'm Eric Kampman.
 I've been a software developer for many years, and am proficient in Swift, Objective-C(++), C++ and C, with a minor in Python.

+In the past I've worked at Fortune 500 companies, startups, and multibillion ARR companies with extremet YoY revenu growth.

 I'm focused on iOS and MacOS multiplatform target apps.
 Latest projects: